tingold/pgdog/docs/docs/features/load-balancer.md

 ### Least active connections

-!!! note
-    This feature is still under development.

 pgDog keeps track of how many active connections each database has and can route queries to databases which are least busy executing requests.
 This allows to "bin pack" the cluster based on how seemingly active (or inactive) the databases are.